thyal/tm-docs/source/languages/en/ts/tutorials/fast-track/Streaming-Data.md

 <div class="info">
  <div class="title">Data returned as JSON list</div>
  <p>
-  When returning JSON, all data is wrapped in a list this is due to the fact that the keys in a JSON object are uniquely identified in contrast to XML.
+  When returning JSON, all data is wrapped in a list, as the keys in a JSON object are uniquely identified in contrast to XML.
  </p>
 </div>

 ### Stream for a defined time range

-Just as easy we can stream until a certain date, this is done by setting the `date.to` query parameter somewhere into the future (for instance by using `NOW+1HOUR`).
-If the date has already passed the connection will close.
+Just as easy we may stream until a certain date, this is done by setting the `date.to` query parameter somewhere into the future (for instance by using `NOW+1HOUR`).
+If the date has already passed, the connection will close.

 <div class="info">
  <div class="title">Resuming a stream</div>
  <p>
-  If the client disconnects, it can resume the stream by setting the `Last-Event-ID` HTTP Header to the ID of the last received message.
+  If the client disconnects, it may resume the stream by setting the `Last-Event-ID` HTTP Header to the ID of the last received message.
  </p>
 </div>